-And the more you try to force a plan, the more you’re keeping yourself from seeing when some or all of what you’ve chosen no longer works for you same as you thought it should—when enough other aspects of your life have shifted, adjusted, or evolved to make it so what you’ve said you want no longer fits.
+And the more you try to force a plan, the more you’re keeping yourself from seeing where some or all of what you’ve chosen no longer works for you the way you thought it should—when enough aspects of your life have shifted, adjusted, or evolved to make your chosen foundation no longer secure.

 Yes, it’s better to realize.
 Then instead of living a lie only you’re fooled by, you’re just left with an identity crisis.

-In any case, all prescriptive[*] identities and plans fail the same way when everything around and inside you eventually moves on.
+In any case, prescriptive identities and plans fail when everything around and within you moves on.

-No one is just one thing.
+No person is or can be just one thing.

-Think of something you like.
-Now think of something else.
-Think of something you know you want to do.
 Think of a few traits you’d love to have or show.

 How do you feel physically right now?
 Are you hungry?
 Tired?
 Energetic?
 What else is your body telling you?

-And how many other forces might there be at work within you now?
 Is there a limit to what you could want to do, have, or be?

-But that analogy fails to represent life because it’s too specific and narrow.
+But that analogy fails to represent life because it’s so specific and narrow.
 Even while learning to be a firefighter, how many other forces would still be at work within you, generally occupying your perspective only one at a time?

-To simplify: Let’s refer to everything good or beneficial that you enjoy or want, and every positive aspect of the person you want to be, as values that want to use your life to bring themselves more into existence.
-Some of those values are hindered by circumstances.
-Some are hindered by your maturity level, personal limitations, addictions…
+To simplify: Let’s refer to everything good or beneficial that you enjoy or want (or want to be) as values wanting to use your life to bring themselves more into existence.

-You could call the sum total of all relationships between your values and their hindrances “you” if you want, but it doesn’t matter.
+You could call the sum total of all relationships between your current values and their hindrances “you” if you want, but it doesn’t matter.

-I’m not telling you to stop planning, but to see your plans for what they really are: just useful hunches.
-See them as scratches in the surface to dig deeper into as your shifting perspective continues to round your various inner and outer worlds.
+And I’m not telling you to stop planning, but just to see your plans for what they really are: useful hunches.
+See your plans as scratches in the surface to always dig deeper into as your shifting perspective continues to round your various inner and outer worlds.

-Let your plans get better and better, revealing to you as many values wanting to use you to exist as possible at any given time.
+Let your plans get better and better, revealing to you as many values wanting to exist through you as possible at any given time.

 Again, all you really have to do is see.
-See yourself enough, and the pull of your values overtakes the pull of your compulsions and limitations.
+See yourself enough, and the pull of your values comes to overtake the pull of your compulsions and limitations.

 Another imperfect analogy: Sunlight “shows” a plant the “value” of photosynthesis until that value exceeds the “weight” (hindrance) of the soil—or even rocks—the plant must grow through.

-My values changed me by using me to exist, and the result was a total reversal of my old Devil’s Lettuce, chasing-the-dragon curse.
+My values changed me by using me to exist, and the result was a total reversal of my old Devil’s Lettuce Curse.